Granshmeyr/Product-Database-Builder/README.md

 ## Usage

+You will not be able to use this application without some basic Python knowledge and `gspread` knowledge.
+Small modifications to `product_database_builder.py` are required.

 Most 'settings' related properties are currently hard-coded within the `product_database_builder.py` script.
 Pending UPC codes are grabbed from a worksheet within a 'Retail Company' document, and new product entries are written to another worksheet within the same document.

 For example, pending UPC codes can be grabbed from an AppSheet-connected or Forms-connected worksheet with something like this: